playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 This lack of variable definition will not throw an error either at build time or runtime, making it exceedingly hard to catch or debug in many instances.

-[As we learned in our last chapter](/posts/ffg-ecosystem-linters-formatters-type-checkers), one common solution to this type of problem in JavaScript is to introduce TypeScript which can check for many of these mistakes at build time.
-TypeScript then compiles down to JavaScript which can run in your bowser.
+[As we learned in our last chapter](/posts/ffg-ecosystem-linters-formatters-type-checkers), one common solution to this type of problem in JavaScript is to introduce TypeScript, which can check for many of these mistakes at build time.
+TypeScript then compiles down to JavaScript, which can run in your bowser.

 Similarly, CSS has a slew of subset languages which compile down to CSS.
 One such language is "[Syntactically Awesome Style Sheets](https://sass-lang.com/)", or "Sass" for short.